 For more information, visit these websites:

 Want more time to explore?
 There are plenty of places to stay the night, a weekend retreat or even longer - you may never want to leave!
-If a retreat or motel is what you're after, we recommend Rangiwai Lodge, Fringe of Heaven and Bethells Beach Cottages.
+If a retreat or motel is what you're after, we recommend Rangiwai Lodge, Heritage Collection Waitakere Estate and Bethells Beach Cottages.
 Titirangi and the surrounding areas also have a number of beautiful baches and private homes that can be rented for short or long term stays.
-Visit www.holidayhouses.co.nz or www.bookabach.co.nz to see what's available.
+Visit www.holidayhouses.co.nz, www.bookabach.co.nz or www.hotelscombined.co.nz to see what's available.